davecheney/httpstat/README.md

 - Add extra request headers with `-H 'Name: value'`.
 - The response body is usually discarded, you can use `-o filename` to save it to a file, or `-O` to save it to the file name suggested by the server.
 - HTTP/HTTPS proxies supported via the usual `HTTP_PROXY`/`HTTPS_PROXY` env vars (as well as lower case variants).
+- Supply your own client side certificate with `-E cert.pem`.

 ## Feature freeze 30 Sept 2016

-This project is aiming for a 1.0 release on the 3rd of October.
+This project is aiming for a 1.0 release on the 2nd of October.
 Open issues for this release are tagged with [this milestone](https://github.com/davecheney/httpstat/milestone/1).

 **No new feature requests will be accepted after the end of September 2016.**

-Any open issue not tagged for the [stable release milestone](https://github.com/davecheney/httpstat/milestone/1) will be addressed after the 1.0 release.

 ## Contributing